Stadler Citylink: Szeged

-The Hungarian State Railways MÁV-group ordered 12 trains for the Tram-train line between Szeged and Hódmezővásárhely.
-The first Citylink (as Hungarian Class 406 001) was delivered in January 2021, and the testing of the 3-car units began in early March on the freshly rebuilt line between the two cities.
+The Hungarian State Railways MÁV-group ordered 8 trains for the tram-train line between Szeged and Hódmezővásárhely with an option for a further 4 in May 2017.
+The option was exercised in 2020 and the first Citylink was delivered in January 2021.
 The Tram-train service was opened in the end of November 2021.

 Mexico

-Puebla

-Two Stadler Citylinks were delivered to the state government in Puebla, Mexico for the Puebla–Cholula Tourist Train in 2015.
+Two Citylinks were delivered to the state government in Puebla, Mexico for the Puebla–Cholula Tourist Train in 2015.
 These are fitted with a diesel engine only, due to a lack of railway electrification in the region, and a revised front end crash structure compared to European models.
 These were the first tram-trains to be delivered anywhere in the Americas.
 The operation of the tram line began in January 2017 and ended in December 2021 due to financial reasons.
+The rolling stock later was transferred to Tren Interoceánico in the states of Veracruz and Oaxaca.